microsoft/pxt/docs/extensions/naming-conventions.md

 MakeCode follows the usual TypeScript naming conventions.

 * API and function names are typically all in English.
 Only the display text for blocks is translated.
-* Names are "contracted" meaning the individual words in a name are adjacent rather than being separated by a `_` or other non-alphanumeric character..
+* Names are "contracted" meaning the individual words in a name are adjacent rather than being separated by a `_` or other non-alphanumeric character.
 > Form names as ``myName`` and not like ``my_Name``.
 * **Namespaces**, **function**, **function parameters**, **methods**, **fields** are camel cased.
 Single word names are all lowercase.
 > Style: ``aaaBbbCcc``<br/>